-- 1. CLIMBING STRUCTURE - 1.1.
+1. CLIMBING STRUCTURE

+1.1.
 The surface of the climbing structure shall be permitted to be used for climbing with the exception of explicitly marked zones.
-These zones and the continuous and clearly identifiable red colored boundaries shall not be touched by any part of the competitor or his/her equipment. - 1.2.
-Neither the side-edges nor the top-edge of the wall shall be used for climbing. - 1.3.
-If there is a need to demarcate a route on the wall in order to clearly separate it from another, the demarcation shall be made using a continuous and clearly identifiable marking. - 1.4.
-The starting point for beginning an attempt, the finish point and the zones on a route must be clearly marked with blue colours.
+These zones and the continuous and clearly identifiable red colored boundaries shall not be touched by any part of the competitor or his/her equipment.

+1.2.
+Neither the side-edges, edges of panels (plate connections) or the top-edges of the wall shall be used for climbing.

+1.3.
+If there is a need to demarcate a route on the wall in order to clearly separate it from another, the demarcation shall be made using a continuous and clearly identifiable marking.

+1.4.
+The starting point for beginning an attempt, the finish point and the zones on a route must be clearly marked with blue colors.